The 180-billion Conundrum: Why App Store Download Numbers Are Meaningless

 One of these days, it seems, Google will out-app Apple: Apple just announced 180 billion app downloads; Google hasn’t published recent numbers, but could be significantly ahead of Apple, given the number of Android devices in existence.

 What is wrong with this picture?
 Have we really come to the point where the only way of comparing something as important in today’s technology-driven society as the app-store is the total number of downloaded apps?
 Are there no other worthwhile criteria to be taken into account before proclaiming the superiority of one platform over another?

-Of course download numbers have their importance: they show that a platform is healthy and thriving (we can suppose that there is a good reason why download numbers for Blackberry and Windows phones are not prominently displayed) but by focusing too much on sheer numbers, we run the risk of neglecting other, and in my opinion far more important criteria for app-store evaluation.
+Of course download numbers have their importance: they show that a platform is healthy and thriving (we can suppose that there is a good reason why download numbers for the Amazon app store are not prominently displayed) but by focusing too much on sheer numbers, we run the risk of neglecting other, and in my opinion far more important criteria for app-store evaluation.

 In fact, looking more closely, download numbers are probably the least interesting aspect for evaluating an app store.
 App development, download behavior, usage patterns, quality and usefulness of apps are all becoming increasingly complex and convoluted aspects for which there are only few widely accepted criteria.
 In a nutshell, it’s a mess.
 And given the fact that app development has become a major outlet for human creativity with thousands of apps released every day, the situation is not going to get simpler all on its own.